starknet-io/SNIPs/SNIPS/snip-5.md

 fn_name(param1_type,param2_type,...)
 ```

 Where `fn_name` is the function name, and `paramN_type` is the type of the n-th function parameter.
-Next, we will define how to treat complex types for this signature definition.
+Types are those defined as such in the corelib (ex: `type felt252`).
+Tuples, Structs, and Enums are treated as special types by following the rules defined below.

 ### Special types (Tuples, Structs, and Enums)

-A definition on how to provide these parameters to the signature for getting the extended function selector:
+A definition of how to provide these parameters to the signature for getting the extended function selector:

 #### Tuples